in

 When it comes to the width of the rug they should generally be about 5 feet wide.
 If you would like it to extend all the way to the nightstands it needs to be about 9 feet or more wide.
 Some common sizes used with queen sized beds are listed below.

-5 x 8 rug – Just a little larger than the above mentioned rugs, a 5 foot by 8 foot rug gives a little more length, and offering a better scale to include nightstands or bedside tables.
+5 x 8 rug – Just a little larger than the above mentioned rugs, a 5 foot by 8 foot carpet gives a little more length, and offering a better scale to include nightstands or bedside tables.

-7 x 10 rug – A 7 foot by 10 foot rug is on the larger to medium side of the rugs, and is the largest size recommended size to place underneath a queen sized bed.
+7 x 10 rug – A 7 foot by 10 foot is on the larger to medium side of the rugs and is the largest size recommended size to place underneath a queen sized bed.
 This has the optimal excess on each side to provide comfort from entering and exiting the bed.

-Type & Shape of Rug
+Type & Shape of Rugs

-Contemporary bedroom with area rug ceiling fan Our bedroom rug shape and placement tip is you need to do your homework before you buy.
-There are so many factors that come into getting the bedroom rug placement right, such as determining if you need a rectangular or square area rug under your bed.
+Our bedroom floor covering shape and placement tip is to do your homework before buying.
+So many factors come into getting the bedroom rug placement right, such as determining if you need a rectangular or square area carpet under your bed.

 Here’s a breakdown of the different shapes available.

 Round: Round rugs are great for smaller rooms, as they can fill up the correct space needed for under a bed, which leaving open space in the rest of the room.
-These are best placed in the middle of the bed, and shouldn’t be more than 1 foot longer than the bed itself.
+These are best placed in the middle of the frame, and shouldn’t be more than 1 foot longer than the bed itself.

 Square – Square rugs are pretty uncommon in bedrooms, as they do not fit proportionally with the length of a bed.
 They are welcome in larger rooms where the square can made larger to accommodate.

-Bedroom Rug Placement: Material and Style
+Rug Material and Style

-Master bedroom with large area rug under bed and sitting area No doubt that a beautiful rug can set the tone of a bedroom.
+There is no doubt that a beautiful rug can set the tone of a bedroom.
 A boring bedroom can stylishly bring the decor pieces together and create a classic vibe in the space.
 Consider the function, rug material, and the style of the room.

 Rug Material